Your new design will be uploaded in:

 Position Statement

-We are constantly striving to improve our Personal Development Curriculum in order to ensure our intended and implemented teaching and learning opportunities have the maximum impact upon pupil outcomes.
+We are constantly striving to improve our RPSHE Curriculum in order to ensure our intended and implemented teaching and learning opportunities have the maximum impact upon pupil outcomes.

 Click here to read our position statement and find out about our areas for development this year.